 Vaishnava and Shaiva devotionalism were given new emphasis and expression by the Alwars and Nayanars saints of South India in the early medieval period.
 As per the tradition, there were 12 Alwars and 63 Nayanars.
 Using devotion to achieve salvation was a key component of the Bhakti movement which was started as a religious reformation in medieval India.
 The period of the 8th to 18th century is dedicated to the Bhakti movement where a number of saints (Hindu, Muslim, Sikh) evolved as the messiah of Bhakti (devotion), teaching people the transition of life from normalcy to enlightenment through salvation.

-To know more about UPSC 2020 calendar, refer to the linked article.
+To know more about UPSC Calendar 2021, refer to the linked article.

 Bhakti Movement (UPSC Notes):- Download PDF Here